How to apply

 A review team consisting of the MATrn Program Director, Clinical Education Coordinator, faculty, and preceptors will evaluate applications and invite selected applicants to interview for admission to the professional program.
 Interviews are conducted via videoconference (e.g., Zoom).
 Following the interview, decisions on whether to recommend admission will be made.
 Formal notification of admission to the MATrn program will be made by the MATrn Program Director via email correspondence.

-The OSU Graduate School will also notify the student of their admission to the Graduate School.
+The Office of Graduate Education will also notify the student of their admission.
 In addition, the College of Health Director of Student Recruitment and Admissions will contact each applicant regarding the process of admissions and the application status throughout the progression.

 Applicants who are not admitted to the program will receive notification of this decision.
 Students may be wait listed and if a vacancy should become available prior to commencement of the program in the summer, these students will be informed of the opportunity to join the program.